ARMmbed/mbed-os-5-docs/docs/getting_started/online_comp_getting_started.md

 Once you click "OK", the program is created in your workspace, and the mbed Online Compiler automatically opens it.

 If you chose to create your new program using a starter template, the program is not empty.
-It contains two items - a main.cpp file and the mbed OS library.
+It contains two items - a `main.cpp` file and the mbed OS library.
 This is because the mbed OS library is applicable for every project based on an mbed hardware board.
-Additionally, the main.cpp file is the main file for every program.
+Additionally, the `main.cpp` file is the main file for every program.

-If you chose to create your new program with the "Empty Program" template, the program is empty.
-You will need to create a main.cpp file and import the latest version of mbed OS to initialize your project.
-To import mbed OS into your project, right-click on your program's name and hover over "Import Library...", then select "From URL ...".
-Copy and paste the link to the mbed-os GitHub repository (https://github.com/ARMmbed/mbed-os/) into the "Source URL" field like in the image below, then click "Import."
+If you chose to create your new program with the `Empty Program` template, the program is empty.
+You need to create a `main.cpp` file and import the latest version of mbed OS to initialize your project.
+To import mbed OS into your project, right-click on your program's name, and hover over `Import Library...`.
+Then select `From URL ...`.
+Copy and paste the link to the mbed OS GitHub repository [https://github.com/ARMmbed/mbed-os/](https://github.com/ARMmbed/mbed-os/) into the "Source URL" field like in the image below.
+Then click `Import`.

 <span class="images">![](images/import-mbed-os.png)<span>Importing the latest version of mbed OS</span></span>